dotnet/docs/docs/core/project-sdk/msbuild-props.md

 ### UseAppHost

-The `UseAppHost` property was introduced in the 2.1.400 version of the .NET SDK.
-It controls whether or not a native executable is created for a deployment.
+The `UseAppHost` property controls whether or not a native executable is created for a deployment.
 A native executable is required for self-contained deployments.

 In .NET Core 3.0 and later versions, a framework-dependent executable is created by default.
 Set the `UseAppHost` property to `false` to disable generation of the executable.